Date enacted or revised:

-Units authorized to collect money - Only those campus units approved by the Vice President for Business Affairs and University Services are authorized to collect or receive money for the University whether from cash sales or from other sources.
-Each campus unit must have a signed cash collection authorization form which is kept on file in the Office of Business Affairs and University Services.
+Units authorized to collect money - Only those campus units approved by the Vice President for Business Affairs are authorized to collect or receive money for the University whether from cash sales or from other sources.
+Each campus unit must have a signed cash collection authorization form which is kept on file in the Office of Business Affairs.
 Once the authorization is received, it is the unit head's responsibility to designate employees who are authorized to handle money, and to see that they are properly instructed in the procedures to be followed.

 Units Not authorized to collect money – These units should direct all individuals making payments to the Cashier’s Office.
 All efforts should be made to have payments for events, conferences, etc. mailed or paid in person at the Cashier’s window.
 If by chance money is received by mail it is to be immediately delivered to the Cashier.

 Shortages - Any significant cash shortages in collections must be reported immediately to the Comptroller and University Police.

 Counterfeit Currency - It is the responsibility of all units authorized to receive cash to exercise reasonable care in screening cash transactions for counterfeit currency.
 All suspicious transactions should be reported immediately to the Comptroller and University Police.